What is the Australian citizenship test?

 One of the staff can assist you in taking your test if you have a cognitive or physical disability that restricts you from being able to take your test independently. (for example- if you cannot read the computer screen or if you cannot use the computer mouse)

-If you have poor English literacy skills, one of the staff can read the questions and answers for you (but they won’t answer the question for you).
+If you have poor English literacy skills, you can listen to the questions and choice of answers via text-to-speech technology.

 For more information on assistance at the test (also called Assisted Test), please contact the department (Telephone: 131 880).

 All other applicants will take the Standard Test (the same test but without assistance).

 Australian citizenship test – tips for passing the test

 • read the resource book many times before your test day.
 Know your material.